SamvritSrinath/cse15l-lab-reports/Lab5.md

 ### Committing and Pushing the Changes

-Using `git add .` and `git commit -m "message"` and `git push` we can push the changes to our forked repo.
+Using `git add -all` and `git commit -m "message"` and `git push` we can push the changes to our forked repo.
 In this scenario, we can use `git add .` to add all the files we've modified, which includes the class files and the revised `ListExamples` or we could use `git add ListExamples.java` to add only the file we've modified.

 We can then commit our changes using `git commit -m "Fixed Files"` and push our changes using `git push`.
 And now we've modified and shown that the tests run successfully from only a bash script.

 In its entirety the bash script looks like this:

 ```
-# SSH prior to running bash script
+ssh cs15lwi23ash@ieng6.ucsd.edu #enclose everything in quotes after
 # Debugging statement for repo already existing
-rm -rf lab 7
+rm -rf lab7

 git clone git@github.com:SamvritSrinath/lab7.git